Battle of Mogadishu (1993): Somalia

 Somali civilians suffered heavy casualties due to the dense urban character of the portion of Mogadishu that fighting took place in.
 According to Captain Haad of the Somali National Alliance, the civilian death toll was "...almost uncountable, because the place where the fire took place is one of the busiest sectors of Mogadishu...each bullet fired in one direction might have killed four or five or six persons, because the place is very populous."
 According to American war correspondent Scott Peterson, about one-third of the Somali casualties were women and children.
 The non-SNA volunteers, mostly untrained civilians turned combatant with grievances against UNOSOM troops, were a significant issue for Somali National Alliance commanders as they complicated situation on the ground and often got themselves killed with their inexperience.
 Experienced soldiers were seen pleading with enraged crowds of Somalis not to go near the crash sites as the Americans were spraying into the approaching masses.
 One high-ranking SNA official complained after the battle, "...everybody tried to attack, they came this way, they went that way.
 If people had left it to the militia and the officers, it would have been no problem."

 United States

 At the time, the battle was the deadliest United States Army/Marines fighting since the Vietnam War.
 Two days after, a 19th soldier, Delta operator SFC Matt Rierson, was killed in a mortar attack.
 That same day, a team on special mission Super 64 incurred two wounded.

-The U.S. Department of Defense initially reported that five American soldiers had been killed.
-Post-action accounting eventually reached a total of 18 U.S. soldiers killed in action, and another 84 wounded in action.
+The US Department of Defense initially reported that five American soldiers had been killed.
+Post-action accounting eventually reached a total of 18 US soldiers killed in action, and another 84 wounded in action.

-U.S. President Bill Clinton presenting the Medal of Honor to Carmen, the widow of Master Sergeant Gary I. Gordon, who served as Sniper Team Leader in the United States Army Special Operations Command with Task Force Ranger in Mogadishu.
+US President Bill Clinton presenting the Medal of Honor to Carmen, the widow of Master Sergeant Gary I. Gordon, who served as Sniper Team Leader in the United States Army Special Operations Command with Task Force Ranger in Mogadishu.